abhisrkckl/mikkola/README.md

 > make python_interface

 Note that the by default this creates a wrapper for Python3.
-To make a wrapper for Python2 change the PYTHONI variable in the Makefile to the location of Python.h in your Python2 installation
+To make a wrapper for Python2 change the PYTHONI variable in the Makefile to the location of Python.h in your Python2 installation.

 - To build the C++ example programs, type
 > make tests